What is Retaliatory Eviction?

 The most important legal tools for commercial tenants are the common law defense of retaliatory eviction.
 “The defense of ‘retaliatory eviction’ has been firmly ensconced in this state’s statutory law and judicial decisions for many years.
 [See, Custom Parking, Inc. v.
 Superior Court, (1982)138 Cal.
 App.
 3d 90, 93–94; citing California Civil Code § 1942.5; S.P.
 Growers Assn. v.
 Rodriguez, (1976), 17 Cal.3d 719, 724; Schweiger v.
 Superior Court, (1970) supra, 3 Cal.3d 507, 517.
 Therefore, commercial tenants still can assert this common law defense when a landlord files an unlawful detainer action against them for an improper purpose.

-If you are a commercial tenant facing an unlawful detainer action where you believe the landlord has filed the lawsuit for an improper purpose, you might be able to assert this defense to remain in possession.
+If you are a commercial tenant in California facing an unlawful detainer action where you believe the landlord has filed the lawsuit for an improper purpose, you might be able to assert this defense to remain in possession.
 However, it is always recommended that you obtain the assistance of a knowledgeable attorney in this niche area of law.